codecaine-zz/markdown_tutorials/tutorials/programming/python/gui/pywebview.md

 ### Window Customization

-You can customize your windows with various parameters:
+You can customize windows with various parameters:

 ```python
 import webview